ruuda/musium/docs/tagging.md

 ## Schema

-Mindec follows a tree-like data model.
+Musium follows a tree-like data model.
 The library is a collection of artists.
 Every artist has one or more albums, and every album has one or more tracks.
 The track artist can differ from the album artist (for example, to accomodate feat. artists), but an album belongs to exactly one artist.

-For artists, albums, and tracks, Mindec stores the following attributes:
+For artists, albums, and tracks, Musium stores the following attributes:

 ### Artist